amaanullahshaikh/ml-app/README.md

 ```
 CREATE DATABASE ragapp;
 CREATE USER user_name WITH PASSWORD 'password';
-GRANT ALL PRIVILEGES ON DATABASE ragapp TO amanulla;
+GRANT ALL PRIVILEGES ON DATABASE ragapp TO user_name;
 ```
 No need to create tables manually.
 The app will auto-generate embedding tables.